-As a member of the academic and broader community, the Centre aspires to act as a forum for human rights law for staff and students within SOAS, for scholars and practitioners from other institutions and organisations and for the general public.
-To this end, it regularly holds events on a range of issues, which have included constitutional reform and human rights in Sudan, the struggle for human rights in South Asia, global perspectives on justice for torture, and the EU Court of Justice’s jurisprudence on refugee protection.
-The Centre also works closely with the SOAS International Human Rights Clinic, encouraging and facilitating students’ engagement and research projects with NGOs and practitioners in the field.
+The Centre aspires to act as a forum for debate on human rights law and developments of interest in the field for staff and students within SOAS, for scholars and practitioners from other institutions and organisations and for the general public.
+Reflecting the multitude of actors and dynamic nature of the field of human rights law, the Centre is committed to promoting cooperation between academics and practitioners worldwide.
+This includes working closely with the SOAS International Human Rights Clinic, encouraging and facilitating students’ engagement and research projects with NGOs and practitioners in the field.